zkoss/zk-mvvm-book/advanced/performance-tips.md

 By expensiveness in memory, they are ranked as follow: `@init` < `@load` | `@save` < `@bind`.

 To save a server's memory, use `@init` if you don't need to reload a value when it's changed.
-A binding inside a `<template>` within Grid, Listbox, Tree usually doesn't need to be reloaded, so it's better to use `@init` like:
+A binding to an object of a collection doesn't need to be reloaded for displaying data only, so it's better to use `@init` like:

 ```xml
 <grid width="400px" model="@bind(vm.itemList)">